 Two hit men arrive in a sleepy small town with the intention of killing a gas station employee nicknamed “The Swede” (Burt Lancaster, From Here to Eternity).
 After “Swede” is brutally murdered, a life insurance agent (Edmond O’Brien, The Wild Bunch) takes it upon himself to investigate the murder.

 “He’s dead now – except he’s breathing!”

 Legendary thriller that richly deserves its reputation as one of the best film noirs of all time.
-Bleak, cynical and twisty, The Killers perfectly balances style and content (it’s a visually striking movie with an assortment of compelling characters), while encapsulating post-war blues like no other film from the era.
+Bleak, cynical and twisty, The Killers perfectly balances style and content.
+It’s a visually striking movie with an assortment of compelling characters, while encapsulating post-war blues like no other film from the era.

-  German emigre Robert Siodmak (The Spiral Staircase and The Crimson Pirate) masterfully directs a splendid script credited to Anthony Veiller (Stage Door and State of the Union) (with uncredited work by filmmakers John Huston, The Treasure of Sierra Madre, and Richard Brooks, Cat on a Hot Tin Roof).
+German émigré Robert Siodmak (The Spiral Staircase and The Crimson Pirate) masterfully directs a splendid script credited to Anthony Veiller (Stage Door and State of the Union) (with uncredited work by filmmakers John Huston, The Treasure of Sierra Madre, and Richard Brooks, Cat on a Hot Tin Roof).

 The atmospheric, semi-expressionist cinematography by Elwood Bredell (Phantom Lady) is sensational.
 The over-reliance on dark shadows makes you feel anxious, which is exactly the kind of emotion the film is trying to elicit from the audience.
 I particularly liked the use of an uninterrupted crane shot during the heist sequence — this is a truly exhilarating moment that has been imitated to death.